 (5) This ascent is interesting to the walker as there are numerous rocky steps where easy scrambling provides some interest.
 Retrace your steps back to (4) There are minor variations you can make before descending to the ODG.

-Please note the west spur of Side Pike is the only safe way up and down from Side Pike and in particular the East and South East sides are steep, being of interest to rock climbers.
-Do not try to walk from the top of Side Pike over to Lingmoor Fell directly : if you wish to do this you will have to back track and take a lower path to the South.
+Please note the west spur of Side Pike is the normal way up and down from Side Pike and in particular the East and South East sides are steep, being of interest to rock climbers.
+Do not try to walk from the top of Side Pike over to Lingmoor Fell directly : if you wish to do this you will have to back track and take a lower path which

 D/A : mi 0 - alt.
 331ft - Old Dungeon Ghyll Hotel car park